SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 At the heart of the Pharo virtual machine there is the interpreter, Pharo's main execution engine.
 Folklore says that interpreters are slow.
 Truth is they are.
 But they are also easy to implement and maintain.
-They play a very important role in a multi-tiered architecture: optimized execution engines such as JIT compiler execute usually the commonly-executed code and fast execution paths, falling back to slower layers such as interpreters for the rest of the execution.
+They play a very important role in a multi-tiered architecture: optimized execution engines (such as JIT compilers) execute usually the commonly-executed code and fast execution paths, falling back to slower layers such as interpreters for the rest of the execution.
 Thus, the Pharo interpreter implements the entire semantics of Pharo: all bytecodes and primitives.
 This makes it a good target to study and understand how Pharo works.